whamcloud/Online-Help/docs/Upgrade_Guide/upgrade_iml-4.0-el7_to_iml-5.1-el7.md

 ## Upgrade Integrated Manager for Lustre

 The first component in the environment to upgrade is the Integrated Manager for Lustre server and software.
-The manager server upgrade can be conducted without any impact to the Lustre file system services.
+The manager server upgrade can be conducted without any impact to the Lustre filesystem services.

-### Backup the Existing configuration.
+### Backup the Existing configuration

 Prior to commencing the upgrade, it is essential that a backup of the existing configuration is completed.
 This will enable recovery of the original configuration in the event of a problem occurring during execution of the upgrade.